 History of the Eight Dogs of Satomi

-(Satomi
+(Satomi Hakkenden, 里見八犬傳)

 c.
 1850-1852

-This series of prints is based upon the novel Nansô Satomi Hakkenden (The Biography of Nansô Satomi and the Eight Dog Warriors) written by Takizawa Bakin (1767-1848).
-By a rather complicated set of circumstances, Fusehime, the daughter of Lord Anzai of the Satomi Clan, produces eight great warriors fathered by a dog.
+different Confucian virtue, and each has the kanji for dog (犬) as part of his name.
 The majority of the novel’s 181 chapters relate their swashbuckling adventures.
-This series is not listed in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982), but it is listed in the book’s unpublished supplement as S66a.
+This series is not listed in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982), but it is listed in the book’s privately published supplement as S66a.
 It is also listed as number 47 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
 The individual prints are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
-Several of the prints can be placed side by side to form diptychs.
+Some of the prints may be placed side-by-side to form diptychs. |

 |